Ask Slashdot: Should You Use Password Managers?

 Note that Mozilla-based applications have internal password managers that reflect my second paragraph above.

+(2) If the server or cloud service goes down even temporarily, you are stuck without your passwords.

+I think LastPass will still work if the server goes down, you just can't sync your vault; perhaps others work that way too.
+At the least, a service could be designed that way even if LP isn't.

-Pick a patrern for your passwords (Score:2)
+Pick a patrern for your passwords (Score:3)

 say like the sites name and select the letters and add in numbers.
 I use a couple different patterns depending on the type of site.
 That way I can remember 10's of passwords.
 99% of the time it ends up no where near a dictionary word and they are all 8+ characters long.